patimapoochai/declarative-homelab-project/README.md

 # Building a declarative home lab using k3s, Ansible, Helm on NixOS and Rocky Linux
 ## What is this project?
 This is the infrastructure code to build my home lab for running services like Prometheus, Grafana, Nextcloud, and more on k3s and Docker.
+View the full details of this project in [my blog post](https://dev.to/patimapoochai/building-a-declarative-home-lab-using-k3s-ansible-helm-on-nixos-and-rocky-linux-21l5).

 ## How are the services deployed?
 This project is meant to be deployed to two or more hosts with one host running Rocky Linux 9 and one host running NixOS.